martinr9315/ProbFSTA/README.md

     (4, '*', (2, )): 0.7222,
     (4, '*', (1, 4)): 0.2778
 ```
-To generate a tree bank, run: ```python3 generate_trees.py``` and follow the prompts to specify number of trees and output location.
+To exclusively generate a tree bank, run: ```python3 generate_trees.py``` (this is not necessary if running trials, as the treebank is automatically generated) and follow the prompts to specify number of trees and output location.

-##### Running Trials
-To run a trial, run: ```python3 trials.py``` and follow the prompts.
-This displayes the learned PFSTA and corresponding CFG that produces the best likelihood from 50 random initializations.